 Employees who fail to return to work after the approved period of absence will be considered to have voluntarily terminated their employment with the Diocese.

 312 Maternity and Paternity Leave

-Refer to the Short-term Disability Salary Continuation and Long-term Disability Insurance section for information on pay protection during this leave.
+Refer to the Family Medical Leave and Short-term Disability Salary Continuation and Long-term Disability Insurance sections for information on pay, job, and benefits protection during this leave.